 Legislation means that plans have to be prepared to protect and enhance our seas.

 A National Marine Plan provides policies and objectives for the management of Scotland’s seas.

 Marine planning will be implemented at a local level within Scottish Marine Regions.
-Within these regions, regional marine plans will be developed by Marine Planning Partnerships to take account of local circumstances and smaller ecosystem units.
+Regional marine plans will be developed, by Marine Planning Partnerships, to take account of local circumstances and smaller ecosystem units.

 - sets out a timetable for plan development